 Great Movie Ride “Alien” Drinking Bird – As you first enter the Alien scene in Great Movie Ride, look at the spacesuit on the ride, and spot the colorful toy “drinking bird.”
 This is a tribute to the opening of the film, which also features the same bird in Nostromo.

-Sonny Eclipse - Most people are aware of the singing lounge lizard in Cosmic Ray’s Starlight Cafe, but few know that he has a “brother” in Tokyo Disneyland outside of Star Tours known as Officer Zzzzyxxx, who works as a baggage screener.
+Sonny Eclipse – Most people are aware of the singing lounge lizard in Cosmic Ray’s Starlight Cafe, which is one of the best counter service restaurants at Walt Disney World.
 Another more immediately “useful” Easter Egg is that Cast Members at Cosmic Ray’s will give out Sonny Eclipse stickers if you ask for them (and if they have some in stock).

 Now that you know some of our favorite secrets, hidden references, and “Easter Eggs” found at Walt Disney World, let’s hear some of your favorites!
 The ones listed in the article just begin to scratch the surface, so post some of your favorites in the comments!